-Medulloblastomas are treated with surgery when possible, followed by radiation therapy to the area where they started.
+Medulloblastomas are removed with surgery when possible, followed by radiation therapy to the area where they started.
 High doses of radiation are aimed at the area of the tumor.
 Because these tumors tend to spread to the cerebrospinal fluid (CSF), children 3 or older also may be given lower doses of radiation to the whole brain and the spinal cord (craniospinal radiation).
-Chemotherapy is usually given after radiation therapy, and may allow doctors to use lower doses of radiation in some cases.
+Chemotherapy is usually given after radiation therapy, which might let doctors use lower doses of radiation in some cases.
 But if the tumor has spread through the CSF, standard doses of radiation will be needed.

 Chemotherapy may be given with radiation therapy so that a lower dose of radiation can be used.
 But if the tumor has spread to the CSF, standard doses of radiation will be required.
-Chemotherapy is also used to treat tumor recurrence.
+Chemotherapy is also used to treat tumors that come back (recur).

-There are some reports that giving high-dose chemotherapy followed by an autologous stem cell transplant may be effective for children with medulloblastomas or other PNETs.
+There are some reports that giving high-dose chemotherapy followed by an autologous stem cell transplant may be helpful for children with pineoblastomas and other types of PNETs.
 Several clinical trials are now studying this.
-For more information on stem cell transplants, see our separate document, Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).
+For more information on stem cell transplants, see our document Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants.

 Surgery is the main treatment for these tumors.
-Children are usually cured if the surgery completely removes the tumor.
+Children are usually cured if the surgery removes the tumor completely.

-Some tumors, particularly those at the base of the brain, cannot be removed completely, and some are malignant and come back even though they were thought to be completely removed.
+Some tumors, particularly those at the base of the brain, can’t be removed completely, and some are invasive and come back even though they were thought to be completely removed.
 Radiation therapy after surgery may control the growth of these tumors.
 Chemotherapy may be tried if surgery and radiation aren’t effective, but it is not helpful in many cases.

 Schwannomas (including acoustic neuromas)

 These slow-growing tumors are usually benign and are cured by surgery.
 In some centers, small vestibular schwannomas (also known as acoustic neuromas) are treated by stereotactic radiosurgery.
 For larger schwannomas where complete removal is likely to cause problems, as much as possible is safely removed, and what’s left is treated with radiosurgery.

 Spinal cord tumors